'I would like to work as an astronomy researcher overseas in various observatories...'

 Rosemary was inspired by the planets after reading a book by Dava Sobel on the Solar System and has since made understanding more about the universe her primary interest.

-When the opportunity came in her last year of high school to apply for UC’s Aurora Astronomy School, Rosemary joined the 5-day experience on campus and at the Mount John Observatory in Tekapo, learning astrophysics and getting to use modern astronomical equipment.
+When the opportunity came in her last year of high school to apply for UC’s Aurora Astronomy School (now the Elaine P. Snowden Astronomy School), Rosemary joined the 5-day experience on campus and at the Mount John Observatory in Tekapo, learning astrophysics and getting to use modern astronomical equipment.

 ‘After this, I was thoroughly fascinated by how space worked and decided to explore it further as a part of my Physics study at UC,’ she says.

 Having a long-developed love for the sciences, Rosemary’s undergraduate study was made up of a variety of maths and physics areas.
 UC was her first choice due to its course offerings and her family being graduates, as well as getting to enrol with a UC Merit Scholarship for her NCEA results.

 ‘In my degree, I enjoyed the diversity of the courses that I took each year – they have different assessment structures, different lecture material and different lecturing styles which makes it easy to enjoy each course individually.

 ‘I enjoy understanding physical concepts and being able to rationalise different physical situations, and then also being able to explain to my peers how they work.’

 In her second year, Rosemary received the New Zealand Institute of Physics Prize, and in her third the Haydon Prize in Physics, for her results in course and laboratory work.
 Her overall results in her Bachelor of Science degree earned her a Sir George Grey Scholarship, as a top science undergraduate student.